JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 <br>

-24. Add Purchase Order Screen to the custom page by copying the YAML code located [here](Assets/Lab2/PurchaseOrderScreen.yml)
+24. Add a Purchase Order Screen to the custom page by copying the YAML code located [here](Assets/Lab2/PurchaseOrderScreen.yml)

 25. With the **MainScreen** selected, paste the YAML code by selecting **CTRL + V** on your keyboard.
 A new screen called **PurchaseOrders** should render, resembling the below.